jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ## June 27, 2014

-# Simple application deployment for Jazz SCM to Bluemix
+# Simple application deployment to Bluemix for Jazz SCM projects

-You can now setup simple auto-deployment of your Bluemix application for a Jazz SCM-hosted project.
+You can now set up Simple auto-deployment of your Bluemix application for a Jazz SCM project.
-If you selected the **Deploy to Bluemix** option when you created your Jazz SCM-hosted project, you can select the Simple option under Build & Deploy.
+If you selected the **Deploy to Bluemix** option when you created your Jazz SCM project, or choose this option in Project Settings, you can select the Simple option under Build & Deploy.
-When Simple is turned on, any push to the
-Jazz SCM repository for this project triggers a push of the application to Bluemix.
+When Simple is turned on, any changes delivered to the configured Jazz SCM stream triggers a push of the application to Bluemix.

-# Change project settings for a forked project
+# More choices when forking a project

-After you fork a project you can change these settings:

-- Make it private
-- Add features for Scrum development
-- Deploy to Bluemix
+When you fork a project from the Web IDE, you can now select if your project is public or private, if you would like to add features for Scrum development, and if you would like to deploy your application to Bluemix.
+The options to make it private and deploy to Bluemix can be changed in Project Settings after your project is created.

 ## May 23rd, 2014